Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Kernel ridge regression with predicted feature inputs

 \section{Kernel ridge regression with predicted feature inputs}

-In this section, we state the learning algorithm for Kernel Ridge Regression (KRR) with predicted feature inputs.
-Recall that $\cD = \{(Y_i,X_i)\}_{i=1}^n \in (\RR, \cX)^n$ contains $n$ training data.
-Let $\wh g:\cX \to \cZ$ be any measurable function that is used to predict the features $Z_i\in \cZ$.
+In this section, we state the algorithm for Kernel Ridge Regression (KRR) with predicted feature inputs.
+Recall that $\cD = \{(Y_i,X_i)\}_{i=1}^n \in (\RR, \cX)^n$ contains the training data.
+Let $\wh g:\cX \to \cZ$ be any measurable function used to predict the features $Z_i\in \cZ$.
 For instance, $\wh g$ could be obtained from one of the feature extraction or representation learning approaches mentioned in the Introduction.
-The predicted feature inputs are $\wh g(X_i)$ for all $i\in [n]$.
+The predicted feature inputs are $\wh g(X_1),\ldots, \wh g(X_n)$.